Information on the coronavirus (Covid-19)

 Access to TH Köln’s buildings is currently limited.

 Opening hours at Deutz Campus, Südstadt Campus (incl.
 Gustav-Heinemann-Ufer) and Gummersbach Campus: Mon - Fri 6.30 am to 8.00 pm.
-All buildings remain closed on Saturdays and Sundays.
+From September 14, 2020 all buildings will be open on Saturdays from 8.00 am to 2.00 pm.
+All buildings remain closed on Sundays.

 The following entrances to TH Köln’s buildings can still be used:

 Claudiusstraße - Main entrance